 Australia chose option 1.
 It was more a political disposition than a sound military one.
 It achieved the most common result of such an approach; defeat in detail and loss of all the forces thus deployed without any appreciable detrimental effect on the enemy.

 In respect of the smaller operations, Australias's initial response to the demands of protecting scattered assets was to try to position limited resources to protect what were deemed key interests.
 Australia's strategy to guard its interests in the islands to its north was based around Singapore, the island of Ambon (in Indonesia), Timor and Rabaul in New Britain to the north of New Guinea.
 New Guinea itself was garrisoned separately, based on the capital Port Moresby.

-One of the 8th Division's Brigades, the 23rd, was identified to cover Australia's other interests in the region.
+One of the 8th Division's Brigades, the 23rd, was identified to cover Australia's other interests in the region, the 'Northern Periphery'.

 When the Japanese Navy attacked Pearl Harbour on 7th December 1941, it launched simultaneous attacks on the Philippine Islands and on the northern coast of the Malay Peninsula at Kota Baru.
 The attack was intended to bring the United States of America into the war and lure it into a major naval battle in the western Pacific as part of Japanese Naval strategy, where it was to be destroyed in detail by the Japanese Navy.

 These pre-emptive strikes also brought the outposts of the British Empire under direct threat.
 Britain was already stretched in Europe and the Middle East, so could ill afford another Front.

 As these events unfolded, Australia was faced with an imminent threat right on its doorstep, with nearly 75% of its available fighting forces deployed on the other side of the world.
 The short term prognosis for Australia was bleak.